Limit results for distributed estimation of invariant subspaces in multiple networks inference and PCA: Introduction

-Despite the wide applicability of the distributed estimators for invariant subspaces described above, their theoretical results are still somewhat limited.
-For example, the papers that proposed the aJIVE/rAJIVE procedures \citep{feng2018angle,ponzi2021rajive} and the PVD \cite{population_svd} do not consider any specific noise models and thus also do not present explicit error bounds for the estimates.
-Similarly, in the context of the COSIE model and distributed PCA, \cite{arroyo2019inference} and \citep{population_svd,tang2021integrated, fan2019distributed,chen2021distributed}, only provide Frobenius norm upper bounds between $\hat{\mathbf{U}}$ and $\mathbf{U}$.
-In this paper we present a general framework for analyzing these types of estimators, with special emphasis on uniform $\ell_{2 \to \infty}$ error bounds and normal approximations for the row-wise fluctuations of $\hat{\mathbf{U}}$ around $\mathbf{U}$.
-A key contribution of our paper is summarized in the following result (see Section~\ref{sec:notations} for a description of the notations used here). \begin{theorem} Let $\{\muu^{(i)}=[\muu_c|\muu_s^{(i)}]\}_{i=1}^{m}$ be a collection of matrices of size $n_{\ell} \times d_i$, with $\muu^{(i)\top} \muu^{(i)} = \mathbf{I}$ for all $i \in [m]$.
-Let $d_{0}$ denote the number of columns of $\muu_c$ and define $\bm{\Pi}_s = m^{-1} \sum_{i=1}^m \muu^{(i)} \muu^{(i)\top}$.
-Now let $\{\ma^{(i)}\}_{i=1}^{m}$ be any arbitrary collection of $n_{\ell} \times n_{r}^{(i)}$ matrices and denote $\hat{\muu}^{(i)}$ as the matrix whose columns are the leading $d_i$ left singular vectors of each $\ma^{(i)}$.
-Suppose that for each $i \in [m]$ one has the expansion
+Despite the wide applicability of distributed estimators for matrices with common subspaces such as those described above, their theoretical results are still somewhat limited.
+For example, the papers that proposed the aJIVE/rAJIVE procedures \citep{feng2018angle,ponzi2021rajive} and the PVD \citep{population_svd} do not consider any specific noise models and thus do not present explicit error bounds for the estimates.
+Similarly, in the context of the COSIE model and distributed PCA, \cite{arroyo2019inference} and \cite{population_svd,tang2021integrated,fan2019distributed,chen2021distributed} only provide Frobenius norm upper bounds between $\hat{\mathbf{U}}$ and $\mathbf{U}$.